acmeproducts/perf/core-ui-release-plan.md

    (folder-level/localStorage hybrid) while still honoring manual `?cartridge=` overrides.
 OAuth callbacks remain untouched.

-All five deliverables land together so QA can validate the full “smart config, dumb UI shell” contract in a single test cycle.
+Each deliverable becomes its own PR (or is paired with its closest neighbor) so QA can validate the “smart config, dumb UI shell” contract incrementally while keeping `main` unblocked.

 ### Readiness gate (pre-implementation)
 Before engineering starts on B1, the following go/no-go criteria are confirmed: